gen2brain/raylib-go/README.md

 As of November 15, 2023, raylib 5.0 is the required version.

-It is also possible build the dll yourself.
-You can find more infos at [raylib's wiki](https://github.com/raysan5/raylib/wiki/Working-on-Windows).
+It is also possible to build the DLL yourself.
+You can find more info at [raylib's wiki](https://github.com/raysan5/raylib/wiki/Working-on-Windows).

 ##### Android